From Symmetries to Commutant Algebras in Standard Hamiltonians: Details on Spinful Free-Fermion Bond Algebras

 Finally we comment on bond algebras similar to $\mA_i$ and $\mA_{i,h}$ of Eqs.~(\ref{eq:spinfulimag}) and (\ref{eq:Aih}), with the imaginary hopping terms $\{T^{(i)}_{j,k}\}_{\tnn}$ substituted by real hoppings $\{T^{(r)}_{j,k}\}_{\tnn}$, given by

 Similar to the case of spinless fermions with real hoppings discussed in App.~\ref{subsec:spinlessreal}, on a non-bipartite lattice, it is easy to see that all complex hoppings $\{T^{(c)}_{j,k}\}$ are eventually generated, and the algebras $\mA_r$ and $\mA_{r,h}$ are equal to $\mA_c$ and $\mA_{c,h}$ of Eqs.~(\ref{eq:spinfulc}) and (\ref{eq:Ach}) respectively.
 However, on a bipartite lattice, distinct closed algebras are generated, which can be derived using Eqs.~(\ref{eq:generatelongrangespin})-(\ref{eq:generatelongrangetild}).
 The Lie algebra generated by $\{T^{(r)}_{j,k}\}_{\tnn}$ consists of real hoppings $\{T^{(r)}_{j,k}\}$ between different sublattices and imaginary hoppings $\{T^{(i)}_{j,k}\}$ within the same sublattices.
 Further, the addition of on-site magnetic field terms $\{M_j\}$ also results in the generation of hopping terms such as $\{\wT^{(i)}_{j,k}\}$ between different sublattices and $\{\wT^{(r)}_{j,k}\}$ within the same sublattice.
 These algebras are isomorphic to the algebras generated using imaginary hoppings, and this can be understood via a transformation $c_{j,\sigma} \to i c_{j,\sigma}$ for $\sigma \in \{\uparrow, \downarrow\}$ on one of the sublattices.
 Under this transformation, $\{T^{(r)}_{j,k}\}_{\tnn} \rightarrow \{T^{(i)}_{j,k}\}_{\tnn}$ and $M_j$ remains invariant, hence the bond algebras of Eq.~(\ref{eq:Ars}) transform as $\mA_r \rightarrow \mA_i$ and $\mA_{r,h} \rightarrow \mA_{i,h}$, defined in Eqs.~(\ref{eq:spinfulimag}) and (\ref{eq:Aih}) respectively.
 Note that $\mA_{i,h}$ is in turn isomorphic to $\mA_{c,\mu}$ of Eq.~(\ref{eq:spinlesscmu}), as discussed in App.~\ref{subsec:spinfulimagh}.
 The isomorphism of the bond algebras also implies an isomorphism of the respective commutants $\mC_r$ and $\mC_{r,h}$ of $\mA_r$ and $\mA_{r,h}$ to $\mC_i$ and $\mC_{i,h}$ of $\mA_i$ and $\mA_{i,h}$.
-While the transformation preserves the spin-$SU(2)$ generators $\{S^\alpha_{\tot}\}$, the $\ed_0$ and $\eta_0$ operators get mapped onto the more familiar $\eta^\dagger_{\pi}$ and $\eta_{\pi}$ studied in the context of the Hubbard model~\cite{yang1989eta, essler2005one, moudgalya2020eta}, defined as
+While the transformation preserves the spin-$SU(2)$ generators $\{S^\alpha_{\tot}\}$, the $\ed_0$ and $\eta_0$ operators get mapped onto the more familiar $\eta^\dagger_{\pi}$ and $\eta_{\pi}$ studied in the context of the Hubbard model~\cite{yang1989eta, essler2005one, moudgalya2020eta}, defined in Eq.~(\ref{eq:etaalphadefns}).
+The pseudospin $SU(2)$ is then generated by $\{\eta^\alpha_{\pi}\}$, and the singlets of $\mA_r$ and $\mA_{r,h}$ can be obtained using those of $\mA_{i}$ and $\mA_{i,h}$ with the aforementioned substitution.
+Further, the operator $Q^\sigma_X$ maps to the operator $\tQ^\sigma_X$, where both are defined in Eq.~(\ref{eq:QXQXtdefnsspin}).
+Hence the full commutants are given by